 Youth needs to be reminded that the acquisition of virtue is the work of a lifetime, and that God does not grant any instant cures to human weakness, although in the matter of chastity we think that He should make us whole instantly.
 It seems that in some instances God keeps giving us the grace to try again in spite of frequent past failures.
 "We may indeed be sure that perfect chastity - like perfect charity - will not be attained by any merely human efforts.
 You must ask for God's help.
 Even when you have done so, it may seem that no help, or less help than you need is being given.
 Never mind.
 After each failure, ask forgiveness, pick yourself up, and try again.
 Very often, what God first helps us toward is not the virtue itself, but just this power of trying again."

 Rituals of cleanliness become ways of masturbation.
 With the availability of erotic materials, however, youth of both sexes have become more aware of the sources of orgasm.
-Disco music and openly suggestive lyrics permeate the earliest years of youth.
+Today's music, which often contains and openly suggestive lyrics, permeates the earliest years of youth.

 Thus, in counseling young women one encounters both those who formed the habit without understanding its meaning, and those who now know what they are doing, but feel helpless to control it.
 The latter group needs the kind of help given to the compulsive, which I have already discussed.
 The former group will profit by a more indirect approach, namely, helping them to see their lives as a whole.
 The girl's masturbation is symptomatic of disturbances, however superficial, in her home and with her peers.
 Without neglecting, then, the means already mentioned to avoid masturbation, the young person should be advised to harmonize her relationships with people who are important to her, and, perhaps for the first time in her life to come to terms with her own self-image.
 Such an indirect method is time-consuming, but over the long haul more beneficial to the young girl. (